Timau National Observatory: History

 The Timau National Observatory (Observatorium Nasional Timau) is the second astronomical observatory in Indonesia, located on Mount Timau, East Nusa Tenggara.
 This observatory was established as an effort to address the limitations of the Bosscha Observatory in Lembang, Bandung, due to increasing light pollution and overcast weather.
-Timau Observatory is expected to become a more productive center for astronomical research due to its strategic location near the equator and its brighter skies with less light pollution.
+Timau Observatory is expected to become a more productive center for astronomical research due to its strategic location near the equator and its darker skies with less light pollution.

 The ratification of the Republic of Indonesia Law No. 21 of 2013 on Space Activities opens up opportunities for the development of astronomy in Indonesia.
 Law No. 21/2013 mandates the Indonesian nation in space science and technology, including astronomy and astrophysics.

 The establishment of the location of an observatory is not an easy matter.
 There are many aspects to consider, including the number of clear nights per year, sky brightness, visibility, accessibility, and of course, economic considerations.
 Photometric nights represent the stability of sky transparency, while visibility is an indication of turbulence in the Earth's atmosphere that affects the quality of observations.
 To designate Mount Timau as the location for the National Observatory, a study of sky quality for observations has been conducted for over 7 years by astronomers from Institut Teknologi Bandung.

 The National Timau Observatory in Kupang Regency, East Nusa Tenggara (NTT) is 99 percent ready.
 This observatory, which has been under construction since 2021, will become the largest observatory in Southeast Asia by 2025.